The website at www.rsc.org.uk (our website) is owned and operated by the Royal Shakespeare Company (the RSC or we).

 Ticket exchange and resale

-If we need to cancel your performance for any reason – including due to Covid-19 – you will be entitled to a full refund.
-If you find you cannot attend for a reason to do with the pandemic, we will offer an exchange or credit note up to 2 hours before the performance.
+If we need to cancel the performance for any reason – including due to Covid-19 – you will be entitled to a full refund.
+If you find you cannot attend the performance for a reason to do with the pandemic, we will offer a free exchange or credit note up to 24 hours before the performance.
+Please note that, in order to get a refund for pre-ordered drinks, you need to notify us at least two hours before the show is due to start.

 Terms and conditions for RSC performances outside of Stratford-upon-Avon may vary.
 Similarly, the above services are not available for tickets bought through ticket agents or for non-RSC productions.